2731557667/test2/contents/cells/mou.md

 Memorandum of Understanding (MoU) Cell

 A Memorandum of Understanding (MoU) is a formal agreement between two or more parties.
 Companies and organizations can use MoUs to establish official partnerships.
-The MoUs have been signed between University College of Engineering Kariavattom(UCEK) and various companies with the sole aim of giving training and placement to the students.
+The MoUs have been signed between University College of Engineering Kariavattom(API) and various companies with the sole aim of giving training and placement to the students.

 #### Purpose of MoU